 Not All Meals Have to Be BLW

 Aside from the cleanup, another way we kept the BLW process more manageable for us was to offer a mix of meals throughout the day, some were baby-led and some weren’t.
-Foods that Bibi could eat on her own included finger foods such as yam fries, scrambled eggs, cooked carrots, broccoli etc. Here are recipes for self-feed foods like baby banana oat muffin is very nutritious for snack time and turkey vegetable baby meatballs for lunch or dinner..
-The meals that needed our assistance were food that were harder to handle like soups and minced meat with grains.
+Foods that Bibi could eat on her own included finger foods such as yam fries, scrambled eggs, cooked carrots, broccoli etc. Here are recipes for self-feed foods like baby banana oat muffin which is very nutritious for snack time and turkey vegetable baby meatballs for lunch or dinner..
+The meals that needed our assistance were foods that were harder to handle like soups and minced meat with grains.
 Here are recipes we like: Sweet Tomato Sauce for Baby, Vegetable Squash Soup for baby.

 When we ate out, we usually fed her bits of her food with our hands because it is just good manners not to leave the restaurant with a big mess to clean up.
 I also feed her breakfast if we need to get out of the house in time for her morning classes.
 I felt a bit guilty doing that at first, knowing that I was helping her do something she could have done on her own if given the time to do it.
 But the practicalities of life pushed me to realize that it was okay, sometimes the needs of the whole family also have to be considered.
-It’s like helping your kid tie his shoes laces when you’re in a hurry to get him and his siblings packed up for school on time.
+It’s like helping your kid tie his shoe laces when you’re in a hurry to get him and his siblings packed up for school on time.
 There will be plenty more opportunities for him to practice his new skills.

 Offering a mixed variety of self-feed and BLW meals allowed Bibi to eat nutritiously while also getting experience in feeding herself.
 I was concerned about the amount of time Bibi spent playing with her food instead of eating it so this arrangement gave me a piece of mind that she was eating enough iron-rich foods.
 After she’s had her meat and veggy dish for the day, I was much more relaxed with letting her feed herself.

 The Effects of Mirroring